tlanc007/coroutine-ts/README.md

 The typical command-line options one will want are: `-fcoroutines-ts` `-stdlib=libc++`.
 Also I tend to compile the programs either under c++14 or 1z (17): `-std=c++14` or `-std=c++1z`.

 ## generator.h
-In scouring for examples, I did come across several examples of a generator.h.
+In scouring for examples, I did come across several examples of a **generator.h**.
 But when I tried using them, I would get compiler warnings like:

 ```
 error: 'promise_type' is required to declare the